-A heat stroke is the most serious consequence of excessive heat.
+A heat stroke or sun stroke is the most serious consequence of excessive heat.
 A heat stroke is the elevation of body temperature above normal (between 39.4 and 41 ° C) for periods from 10 to 15 minutes.

 This situation can cause serious damage to the body since many body organs stop functioning properly to these high temperatures.
 The brain is specially sensitive, so that if heat exhaustion is not treated quickly, can severely damage it.
 The kidneys can also be greatly affected.

 Whom does heat stroke can mainly affect to?

 Although heat stroke can affect all of us if we do not take the suitable measures, there are some population groups whom it can mostly affect:

 - Children: This type of problem often occurs with young children who are exposed to sunlight for long without the suitable head protection because their capacity to sweat is lower than that of grown up people.